UiharuKazari2008/AVS-Menu/README.md

-# AVS-Menu
+# XLink Menu
-HTML based sidebar menu for AmuesmentVISON Satellite host to control downstream systems
+Server for XLink Interface that overlays a device control menu in AmusementVISION Satellite interface and output.